FestivEngel/find_match/README.md

 # find_match

-Dating engine based on socionics.
+### Dating engine based on socionics.
 Detailed description in doc/TZ_...

-About 10k lines on PHP, 2k lines in JavaScript/JQuery, a lot of HTML/CSS
+PHP about 10k lines, JavaScript/JQuery about 2k lines, a lot of HTML/CSS